-Wildfire smoke and your breath - GuruFocus.com
+Wildfire Smoke and Your Breath - GuruFocus.com

-ST. PAUL, Minn., June 9, 2023 /PRNewswire/ -- As wildfire smoke continues to blanket large portions of North America and create unhealthy air for millions of people, scientists at 3M are offering tips and resources to help protect your breathing during these hazardous conditions.
+ST. PAUL, MN / ACCESSWIRE / June 9, 2023 / As wildfire smoke continues to blanket large portions of North America and create unhealthy air for millions of people, scientists at 3M are offering tips and resources to help protect your breathing during these hazardous conditions.

 - Wildfire safety information hub